Jet Quenching Identification via Supervised Learning in Simulated Heavy-Ion Collisions: Machine Learning Models

 \subsection{Transformer}

 The Transformer architecture, introduced by Vaswani et al. \cite{vaswani2017attention}, is a deep learning model designed to manage sequential data.
 This architecture utilizes attention mechanism to effectively compute pairwise interactions between elements in an input sequence.
-This architecture has been applied in jet physics for tagging \cite{qu2022particle} and for quark-gluon discrimination and top tagging with a dual attention transformer \cite{he2023quark}.
+This architecture has been applied in jet physics for tagging \cite{qu2022particle} and for quark-gluon discrimination and top tagging with a dual attention transformer \cite{he2023quark}, and, more recently, for the identification of jet-quenching \cite{CrispimRomao:2025yiq}.

 Transformer Architecture represents the most sophisticated approach, and it overcomes the sequential processing limitations of recurrent models, enabling parallel computation of complex feature relationships across the entire jet substructure evolution.
 The multi-head attention framework \cite{vaswani2017attention} facilitates the capture of both local splitting characteristics and global evolutionary patterns.